NBISweden/IgDiscover-legacy/doc/guide.rst

     Whether the consensus sequence “looks like” a true V gene (1 if yes, 0 if no).
     Currently, this checks whether the 5' end of the sequence matches a known V gene motif.

+CDR3_start
+    Where the CDR3 starts within the discovered V gene sequence.
+This uses the most common CDR3 start location among the sequences from which this consensus is derived.

 consensus
     The consensus sequence itself.